New York Custody and Co-Parenting Laws

 Breastfeeding Considerations

-Breastfeeding can be one of several factors New York courts consider when determining parenting-time arrangements for infants.
+Breastfeeding can be one of several factors courts consider when determining parenting-time arrangements for infants.
 While breastfeeding is not a sole deciding factor, it may influence the structure and pacing of transitions, especially for newborns and very young infants.
 Courts aim to support the child’s feeding needs while also encouraging strong relationships with both parents.

 For infants who rely primarily on breastfeeding, courts may support shorter, more frequent parenting-time periods to help maintain regular feeding and sleep routines.
 As the child grows and parents coordinate around pumping or bottle-feeding, longer visits or gradual introductions to overnights may become appropriate.
 Open communication about feeding patterns and routines typically helps create a smoother experience for the child.